SySyAli/vanderbilt_catalog-frontend/README.md

 ## Detailed Explanation
 This web app has two primary features: the COURSE PLANNER and SEARCH features.
 The course planner is meant to help students plan their semester based upon the Vanderbilt Course Catalog.
 To explain this feature, one can simply add the semesters they are interested in a planning for.
 After, each semester can contain many possibilities and each possibility can contain multiple course selections.
 This can all be exported to excel.
 There is also the search feature, which uses algolia to search through the data.

-This is how the data is stored in our app (using recoil for persistent global state):
+This is how an example data object would look.
 ```
 FullView: [ Semester[] ]
 Semester: { id, num, Possibility[] }